 An aquatic environment is an ideal growth environment for many fungi, especially water molds such as Saprolegnia.
-Unless your fish’s immune system is compromised, you won’t have any reason to worry about fungal infections.
+Unless your fish’s immune system is compromised, you won’t have any reason to worry about fungal disease in fish.

 There are thousands of potential species of fungus lurking in your aquarium or pond.
 Aquatic environments are ideal for fungus to grow and flourish.
 There are some that prefer warm water or those who thrive in cold water and can cause “winter kill.”
 Usually, fungus will only live on dead and decaying detritus at the bottom of your tank or pond.
 A simple vacuum or bottom drain will take care of these unsightly issues, but they will not hurt your fish.